Maley Drive Extension Project

 • I love the new Maley Drive extension and roundabouts.
 The traffic flow through these areas is efficient and fast.
 The lights at Lasalle and Frood Road are a bottleneck to traffic flow.
 For southwest bound traffic, the left hand turn lane to Frood Road is not long enough, and traffic regularly backs up into the single lane of Lasalle, stopping all traffic.
 Frequent cycling of the lights at the Frood Road intersection also regularly causes evening traffic travelling northeast to back up from Frood Road to well past halfway to Elm Street.
 The intersection at Frood road is in need of attention, and the solutions may range from as simple as adjusting the timing of the lights to a full on roundabout.

-Sean asked over 4 years ago
+Sean asked almost 5 years ago

 Thank you for the positive comments regarding the Maley Drive project.